How long do algae live? Edible algae - types, benefits and harm. General characteristics of algae

 2. there is no differentiation of the plant body into organs as such

-Due to the fact that algae are adapted to the aquatic environment, they have developed a special feature of physiology - the necessary nutrients are absorbed by the entire surface of the plant body.
+Due to the fact that algae are adapted to an aquatic environment, they have developed a special feature of physiology - the necessary nutrients are absorbed by the entire surface of the plant’s body.
 The vital activity of algae depends on four factors - light, carbon dioxide, chemical composition water and its temperature.

 * Green algae

-Belong to the department of lower plants, which have different morphological structure and sizes.
+They belong to the department of lower plants, which have different morphological structure and sizes.
 They contain carotenoids and chlorophyll plates.
 Green algae come in multicellular and unicellular forms.
 They have a reserve substance - starch, sometimes oils.
-It is noteworthy that unicellular green algae live not only in the aquatic environment, but also in the soil or on the snow.
+It is noteworthy that unicellular green algae live not only in the aquatic environment, but also in soil or snow.
 But multicellular plants live in upper layers reservoirs, which is due to the implementation of the productive process of photosynthesis.

 * Brown algae

-Belong to the department of ochrophyte algae. modern biology has more than 2000 species.
-Almost all brown algae live in the marine aquatic environment.
-And only 6 species of these plants were able, in the course of evolution, to adapt to life on dry land.
-Scientists have found that the chromatophores of brown algae contain fucoxanthin, a special pigment that colors them brown.
+They belong to the division of ochrophytic algae.
+Modern biology There are more than 2000 species of them.
+Almost all brown algae live in marine aquatic environments.
+And only 6 species of these plants were able to adapt to life on dry land during evolution.
+Scientists have discovered that the chromatophores of brown algae contain fucoxanthin, a special pigment that colors them brown.

 The most common brown algae are: Macrocystis Laminaria and Cystoseira.
-In their body, there is practically no chlorophyll, which makes the vital activity of these algae independent of the processes of photosynthesis.
+There is practically no chlorophyll in their body, which makes the life activity of these algae independent of photosynthesis processes.
 Therefore, the habitat of plants is the seabed.

 * Red algae

-Red algae belong to a group of algae that contain a specific red pigment, phycoerythrin, in their bodies.
-Their color depends on the amount of phycoerythrin in the body of a plant - it ranges in color from a pronounced pink to a dark cherry color.
+Red algae belong to a group of algae that contain a specific red pigment in their body - phycoerythrin.
+Their color depends on the amount of phycoerythrin in the plant’s body - it ranges in color from bright pink to dark cherry color.

-Red algae mainly live in the seas.
-Their body carries out photosynthesis, despite a small amount of chlorophyll.
-These plants are widely used in industrial production most of them are usable.
+Red algae primarily live in the seas.
+Their body carries out photosynthesis, despite the small amount of chlorophyll.
+These plants are widely used in industrial production, most of them are suitable for consumption.

-1. Algae is the basis of nutrition for herbivores such as crustaceans, molluscs, some fish, mammals and others.
+1. Algae are the basis of nutrition for herbivorous animals, such as crustaceans, mollusks, some fish, mammals and others.

 2. Algae enrich the water column and the air above it with oxygen.
-Dead plants of some species are able to form sedimentary rocks: diatomite, limestone and tripoli.
+Dead plants of some species are capable of forming sedimentary rocks: diatomite, limestone and tripoli.
 They contribute to the process of soil formation and increase soil fertility.
-Algae living in the bottom area are a refuge and home for fish and other aquatic animals.
+Algae that live in the bottom area provide shelter and home for fish and other aquatic animals.

-3. Algae are used by humans for food.
-Bromine, iodine, agar-agar are also extracted from them, and medicines are made.
+3. Algae are consumed by humans as food.
+Bromine, iodine, agar-agar are also extracted from them, and medications are made.

-4. They are used for biological water purification and act as a fertilizer.
+4. They are used for biological water purification and act as fertilizer.

-5. Algae is widely used in chemical, food, paper and textile industries.
+5. Algae is widely used in the chemical, food, paper and textile industries.

-In addition to beneficial properties, some types of algae are also harmful.
-For example, unicellular algae, multiplying massively in fresh water bodies, lead to “water blooms.
-Living in locks and water filters, they interfere with their normal operation.
+In addition to beneficial properties, some types of algae also cause harm.
+For example, unicellular algae, multiplying en masse in fresh water bodies, lead to water blooms.
+Living in airlocks and water filters, they interfere with their normal operation.

-We hope that the above information about algae has helped you.
-And you can leave your story about algae through the comment form.
+We hope the information provided about algae has helped you.
+And you can leave your story about algae using the comment form.

-In the treatment of algae, brown marine varieties are most often used, for example, kelp, ascophilium, amfeltia, fucus, containing the largest number alginic acid.
+When treating with algae, brown marine species are most often used, for example, kelp, ascophylium, ampheltia, fucus, containing greatest number alginic acid.
 Many doctors insist on the benefits of algae in the treatment of cancer and diseases of the endocrine glands.
 Algae have also been used in cosmetology.

-What is seaweed and how are they useful to humans
+What is seaweed and how is it beneficial for humans?

-Algae are a group of predominantly aquatic unicellular or colonial photosynthetic organisms.
-Unlike higher plants algae do not have stems, leaves, roots, form a protoplast.
-They contain a wide range of useful substances.
+Algae are a group of primarily aquatic, single-celled or colonial photosynthetic organisms.
+Unlike higher plants algae do not have stems, leaves, or roots; they form a protoplast.
+Contain a large range of useful substances.

-The benefits of algae are known firsthand to adherents of alternative medicine.
-In particular, crushed or micronized algae are used in thalassotherapy: energetically rich substances penetrate into the skin from the gruel, revitalizing metabolic processes and counteracting cellulite.
-In addition, the benefits of algae for humans is that they are rich in antioxidants: P-carotene, vitamins C and E, the superoxide dismutase enzyme, microelements and are a source of essential fatty acids.
+The benefits of algae are known first-hand to adherents of alternative medicine.
+In particular, crushed or micronized algae are used in thalassotherapy: energy-rich substances penetrate the skin from the pulp, revitalizing metabolic processes and counteracting cellulite.
+In addition, the benefit of algae for humans is that they are rich in antioxidants: P-carotene, vitamins C and E, superoxide dismutase enzyme, microelements and are a source of essential fatty acids.

 In total, there are more than 30 thousand species of seaweed - brown, green, red, blue-green and others.
-Seaweed treatment is based on the fact that they contain a large amount of iodine, sea gum, vegetable mucus, chlorophyll, alginic acids, sodium, potassium, ammonium salts, and vitamins.
-In cosmetics, mainly extracts of brown algae are used - fucus, kelp, cystoseira.
-Speaking about the benefits of algae for humans, we must not forget that extracts obtained from certain types algae, differ in their composition and therefore have a directed action.
+Treatment with seaweed is based on the fact that they contain large amounts of iodine, sea gum, plant mucus, chlorophyll, alginic acids, sodium salts, potassium, ammonium, and vitamins.
+Cosmetics mainly use extracts of brown algae - fucus, kelp, cystoseira.
+Speaking about the benefits of algae for humans, we must not forget that extracts obtained from individual species algae differ in their composition and therefore have a targeted effect.

-Especially high is the content in freshwater and seaweed of such vitamins as A, B1; B2, C, E and D. Algae also contain a lot of fucoxanthin, iodine and sulfoamino acids.
-The importance of algae in human life lies in the fact that they are able to stimulate and regenerate skin cells, have a softening and light bactericidal effect.
-In others, moisturizing and moisture-retaining properties are clearly manifested due to the higher content of polysaccharides, organic acids, and mineral salts.
-Still others - due to the active effect of organic iodine, fucosterol, mineral salts and vitamins, they are effective against cellulite, acne, favorable for skin care. oily skin, because they provide regulation of fat metabolism and improve blood circulation.
+The content of vitamins A, B1 in freshwater and seaweed is especially high; B2, C, E and D. Algae also contains a lot of fucoxanthin, iodine and sulfoamino acids.
+The importance of algae in human life is that they are able to stimulate and regenerate skin cells, have a softening and mild bactericidal effect.
+In others, moisturizing and water-retaining properties are clearly manifested due to the higher content of polysaccharides, organic acids, and mineral salts.
+Third, due to the active influence of organic iodine, fucosterol, mineral salts and vitamins, they are effective against cellulite, acne, and are beneficial for skin care. oily skin, since they provide regulation of fat metabolism and improve blood circulation.

 In modern cosmetic practice, seaweed extracts are used in almost all types of skin and hair care products.

-Speaking about the role of algae in human life, one cannot but recall the modern theory the origin of life, which states that bacteria were at the origins of all life on Earth.
-Later, some of them evolved, which gave life to microorganisms containing chlorophyll.
+Speaking about the role of algae in human life, one cannot help but recall modern theory origins of life, which argues that bacteria were at the origins of all life on Earth.
+Later, some of them evolved, giving life to microorganisms containing chlorophyll.
 This is how the first algae appeared.
-Being able to recycle solar energy and the release of oxygen molecules, they were able to take part in the formation of the shell of atmospheric oxygen surrounding our planet.
+Being recyclable solar energy and the release of oxygen molecules, they were able to take part in the formation of the shell of atmospheric oxygen surrounding our planet.
 Thus, those forms of life on Earth that are familiar to modern man became possible.

-The classification of algae in the general table of development is difficult. plant organisms, called "algae", is a highly arbitrary community of closely related organisms.
-Based on a number of features, this community is usually divided into several groups.
-There are 11 main types of algae, and the difference between brown and green algae is more significant than the difference between green algae and higher plants, such as grasses.
+Classification of algae in the general development table is difficult.
+Plant organisms, dubbed “seaweeds,” are a highly arbitrary community of closely related organisms.
+Based on a number of characteristics, this community is usually divided into several groups.
+There are 11 main types of algae, and the difference between brown and green algae is more significant than the difference between green algae and higher plants such as grasses.

 At the same time, all groups of algae have chlorophyll, a green pigment that is responsible for photosynthesis.
-Since only one of the groups of algae, the green ones, has the same composition and ratio of pigments as those of higher plants, it is believed that they are the ancestors of forests.
+Since only one of the groups of algae, green algae, has the same composition and ratio of pigments as higher plants, it is believed that they are the ancestors of forests.

-In addition to green, algae are blue-green, blue, red, brown.
-But regardless of color, all the huge number of species known to us, first of all, is divided into two large groups- unicellular and multicellular.
+In addition to green algae, there are blue-green, blue, red, and brown algae.
+But regardless of color, the entire huge number of species known to us, first of all, is divided into two large groups- unicellular and multicellular.
 Photos of the main types of algae are presented below on this page.

 The main groups of algae include microscopic unicellular and large multicellular.

-Microscopic unicellular algae represented by a single cell that is able to provide all the functions of the body.
-As you can see in the photo, these algae are in the range of several tens of microns (l micron is a thousandth of a millimeter).
+Microscopic unicellular algae are represented by one cell, which is capable of providing all the functions of the body.
+As can be seen in the photo, these algae have a size of several tens of microns (l micron is a thousandth of a millimeter).
 Most of them are adapted to a floating lifestyle.
 In addition, many species have one or more flagella, which make them very mobile.

-The second main type of algae is large multicellular- consist of a large number cells that form the so-called thallus, or thallus - what we perceive as an individual algae.
+The second main type of algae is large multicellular- consist of large quantity cells forming the so-called thallus, or thallus - what we perceive as an individual algae.
 The thallus consists of three parts:

-• fixing apparatus - rhizoid, with the help of which the alga clings to the substrate;
+• fixing apparatus - rhizoid, with the help of which the algae holds onto the substrate;

 • stalk (legs), varying in length and diameter;

-• plate, dissected into fibers in the form of strands or straps.
+• plates cut into fibers in the form of strands or straps.

 The shape of the thallus is also very diverse.
-Marine calcareous deposits are known, consisting of algae of the genus Lithothamnium calcareum, which in life looks like a small pink coral.
+There are known marine calcareous deposits consisting of algae of the genus lithothamnion (Lithothamnium calcareum), which during life looks like a small pink coral.

 The role and importance of freshwater algae in human life

-What are the types of algae other than seaweed?
+What types of algae are there, besides seaweed?
 The sea is not the only habitat for algae colonies.
 Fresh water ponds, small and big rivers is also their habitat.
 Algae live wherever there is enough light for photosynthesis.

 So, even at great depths, near the bottom, seaweeds called benthic algae live.
-These are macroalgae that need a solid support for fixing and development.
+These are macroalgae that require solid support to establish and develop.

-Numerous microscopic diatoms live here, which are either located on the bottom or live on the thallus of large benthic algae.
-A huge amount of marine microscopic algae forms a significant part of the phytoplankton that drifts with the flow.
-Seaweed can be found even in water bodies with high salinity.
-Small algae, when multiplying, can color the water, as happens in the Red Sea due to the microscopic alga Thishodesmium, which contains a red pigment.
+Numerous microscopic diatoms also live here, which are either located on the bottom or live on the thallus of large benthic algae.
+A huge number of marine microscopic algae form a significant part of the phytoplankton that drifts with the current.
+Seaweed can be found even in bodies of water with high salinity.
+Small algae, when multiplying, can color the water, as happens in the Red Sea due to the microscopic algae Thishodesmium, which contains a red pigment.

-Freshwater algae are usually represented by fibrous forms and develop on the bottom of reservoirs, on rocks or on the surface of aquatic plants.
-Freshwater phytoplankton is widely known.
+Freshwater algae are usually presented in fibrous forms and develop on the bottom of reservoirs, on rocks or on the surface of aquatic plants.
+Freshwater phytoplankton are widely known.
 These are microscopic unicellular algae that live in literally all layers of fresh water.

-Freshwater algae have quite unexpectedly succeeded in settling other areas, such as residential buildings.
+Freshwater algae have unexpectedly succeeded in colonizing other areas, such as residential buildings.
 The main thing for any algae habitat is humidity and light.
-Algae appear on the walls of houses, they are found even in hot springs with temperatures up to +85 °C.
+Algae appear on the walls of houses, they are found even in hot springs with temperatures up to +85 ° C.

-Some single-celled algae - mainly zooxanthelles (Zooxanthelles) - settle inside animal cells, staying in a stable relationship (symbiosis).
-Even the corals that make up Coral reefs, cannot exist without symbiosis with algae, which, thanks to their ability to photosynthesis, supply them with nutrients needed for growth.
+Some unicellular algae - mainly zooxanthelles - settle inside animal cells, remaining in stable relationships (symbiosis).
+Even the corals that make up Coral reefs, cannot exist without symbiosis with algae, which, thanks to their ability to photosynthesize, supply them nutrients necessary for growth.

-What are algae, and in what industries have they found their application?
-Currently, about 30,000 varieties of algae are known to science.
-In cosmetology, brown algae have found their application - kelp (seaweed), amfeltia and fucus; red algae lithotamnia; blue-green algae - spirulina, chrocus, nastuk; blue algae - spiral algae and green algae ulva (sea lettuce).
+What types of algae are there, and in what industries have they found their application?
+Currently, science knows about 30,000 varieties of algae.
+Brown algae have found their use in cosmetology - kelp (seaweed), ampheltia and fucus; red algae lithothamnia; blue-green algae - spirulina, chrocus, nastuk; blue algae - spiral algae and green algae ulva (sea lettuce).

-Laminaria is a brown algae, which was one of the first to be used in cosmetic products.
-Despite the fact that there are several types of kelp, outwardly very different from each other, they all live only in cold, well-mixed water.
-The most famous is the sugary kelp (Laminaria Saccharina), which lives off the European coast and owes its name to the sweet taste of the mucus covering it.
+Laminaria is a brown algae that was one of the first to be used in cosmetic products.
+Despite the fact that there are several types of kelp that look very different from each other, they all live only in cold, well-mixed water.
+The most famous is the sugar kelp (Laminaria Saccharina), which lives off the European coast and owes its name to the sweet taste of the mucus covering it.
 It grows in bushes, the size of which is directly dependent on the degree of protection of the habitat.
-It reaches 2-4 meters in length, its stem is cylindrical, turning into a corrugated long plate.
+It reaches 2-4 meters in length, its stem is cylindrical, turning into a long corrugated plate.

-Wide famous name"seaweed" is historically associated with kelp (Laminaria digitata), living in places protected from the surf at the uppermost boundary of the sublittoral - the zone of the sea shelf.
-Otherwise, kelp is called the "witch's tail."
-The thallus of this alga, reaching a length of 3 meters, is an excellent visual example of the general plan of the structure of macroalgae.
-Rhizoids (trailers), palmate, branched, with which the alga is attached to stones, are very clearly visible; stem - long, cylindrical, flexible and smooth; the plate is flat, solid in the lower section, and then dissected into straps.
+Wide famous name“sea kale” is historically associated with the palmate kelp (Laminaria digitata), living in places protected from the surf at the very upper boundary of the sublittoral - the sea shelf zone.
+Otherwise, kelp is called “witch’s tail.”
+The thallus of this algae, reaching a length of 3 meters, is an excellent visual example of the general structure of a macroalgae.
+The rhizoids (attachments), palmate, branched, with which the algae attaches to the stones are very clearly visible; stem - long, cylindrical, flexible and smooth; the plate is flat, solid in the lower section, and then cut into straps.
 This type of algae is especially rich in iodine, since kelp is always under water.

-The use of algae of this species has been established in industrial scale.
+The use of algae of this type has been established in industrial scale.
 In addition to its nutritional purpose, it has valuable pharmacological properties.
-This type of kelp is especially known for its stimulating and tonic effect: it improves overall metabolism, is a source of trace elements and is widely included in weight loss products and anti-cellulite programs.
+This type of kelp is especially known for its stimulating and tonic effect: it improves overall metabolism, is a source of microelements and is widely included in weight loss and anti-cellulite programs.

-Numerous studies have shown that sea kale (and other algae) is different in that none of its constituent components is harmful to patients, including those with malignant processes.
+Numerous studies have shown that seaweed (and other algae) is distinguished by the fact that none of its components is harmful to patients, including those with malignant processes.

-Fucus (fucus) is the second most important for cosmetics algae from the class of brown (Phaeophycophyta).
-It grows on stones in the coastal zone and is harvested by hand.
-Beneficial features These algae are due to the fact that they are extremely rich in iodine, vitamins, amino acids, plant hormones and trace elements.
+Fucus (fucus) is the second most important algae for cosmetics from the brown class (Phaeophycophyta).
+It grows on rocks in the coastal area and is collected by hand.
+Beneficial features These algae are due to the fact that they are extremely rich in iodine, vitamins, amino acids, plant hormones and microelements.
 You can find it on the beaches of the English Channel and along the entire Atlantic coast.
-For cosmetic purposes, two varieties of fucus are commonly used:
+For cosmetic purposes, two varieties of fucus are usually used:

 Fucus vesiculosus